Supporting church planters as missionaries.

 “Celebracion Vida Cristiana,” a Hispanic Assemblies of God fellowship with 3 locations and a Christian school.
 We became their 4th location as we had them set up a branch of their Hispanic church that meets on Saturdays in our church.

-And “Arise Church,” A church plant coming to the growing rural community of Denmark Wisconsin in September 2024.
+“Arise Church,” A church plant established in the rural community of Denmark Wisconsin in September 2024.

 How does a rural church in the middle of nowhere accomplish this?